Library Types and Visibility

 How access works:

-- Only people you invite can see or join your library
+- Only people you invite can see or join your library (it does not appear in search)

 Changing Visibility Settings

-- Open your library
+- Open your library and tap Manage in the top right

-- Tap Settings
+- Tap Settings → Discoverability

 When switching to public: